formix/RetroZ/README.md

 Pycknel and his son did an amazing design work and are doing great stuff!

 ## Development Note
-The project is currently in its final development stage.
-The board is still pending review from other retro-computer designers and the community.
+The review phase is done!
+I just sent the board to production.
+I should get the finished board next week.

 ## What's Inside?
 The computer is as minimal as it can be.
 It has a 7.3728 MHz Z80 CPU, 32kB of